Daniel-Berresheim/Ghostgame/README.md

 - while possessing, can be used to switch to another possessable in range
 7) jump:
 - used in Human to let him jump
+8) info:
+- only used for debugging, etc.

 Collision Layer:
 1) solid_blocks: tilemap blocks, which are solid for all objects including the ghost